observerly/rpc/README.md

 # rpc

-An implementation of an proof-of-concept RPC control server for astronomical observatories.
+An implementation of an proof-of-concept Remote Procedure Call (RPC) control server for astronomical observatories, written in Go lang.